simurai/simurai.com/_posts/2016-11-27-css-methodologies.md

 As you can see, there are many different use cases and that’s why debating about CSS methodologies can be hard without knowing each other’s context.

-Some closing thoughts: You don’t have to settle on a single CSS methodology.
-It can also be mixed.
+Some closing thoughts: You don’t have to settle on a single CSS methodology, you also borrow different aspects and create your own.
+A methodology that tailored to your specific need.
 Switching to a new methodology is also possible and sometimes a must.
 Like when a project starts out as a simple prototype but then later grows into a more complex project with many team members.
 But switching methodologies can be quite time consuming and brittle.
 So a little planing upfront can save lots of headaches later on.
 Happy choosing!

 ---

 > Disclaimer: I’m biased too, who isn’t?
 I also haven’t used every CSS methodology long enough to claim that I know what I’m talking about.
 But I still try to stay as neutral as possible.
-If you think this post got something wrong or has missing pieces, [click this link](https://github.com/simurai/simurai.github.io/edit/master/_posts/2016-11-27-css-methodologies.md) and edit away.
+If you think this post got it all wrong or misses something, [click this link](https://github.com/simurai/simurai.github.io/edit/master/_posts/2016-11-27-css-methodologies.md) and edit away.